sanger-tol/nfmicrofinder/docs/usage.md

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

-**nfmicrofinder** is a bioinformatics pipeline that aids in the curation of bird genome assemblies by identifying putative microchromosome scaffolds and moving them to the start of the genome assembly FASTA file.
+**nfmicrofinder** is a bioinformatics pipeline that aids in the curation of bird genome assemblies by identifying putative microchromosome scaffolds using protein alignments and reordering them to the start of the genome assembly FASTA file.

+The pipeline uses Miniprot to align a curated set of bird proteins to the genome, filters high-quality alignments, and reorders scaffolds based on the density of protein matches - prioritizing scaffolds with more protein alignments (likely microchromosomes) at the beginning of the assembly.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker/Singularity containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.